Which place is cheaper, Madrid or Berlin?

 Berlin is renowned for backpackers and budget travelers.
 Also, Madrid is not as popular, but is still a nice city for backpackers.

 Many backpackers frequent Berlin.
 The city has no shortage of hostels to choose from, many of which organize activities and tours that guests can enjoy.

 Madrid is a great city to visit for backpackers.
 The many hostels around town make it easy for backpackers to find affordable accommodation while also meeting other travelers.

 For students, both Berlin and Madrid are first-rate places to visit.

 Berlin is a great destination for students.
 With it's rich culture and eclectic creative side, this city appeals to many international students.
 There's also a great social scene that is perfect for university students.

 Madrid is a very popular city for students.
 With several great universities, this city is popular with international and study abroad students.
 The city also has a diverse population and an active nightlife that appeals to students.

-Berlin and Madrid both offer public transit to get you around.
+Berlin and Madrid both offer first-rate public transit to get you around.

 Madrid has a world-class public transit network to take passengers everywhere in the city.
 The system includes the Madrid Metro, buses, and a light rail system.